tj/n/README.md

 - `.nvmrc`: version on single line.
 Used by `nvm`.
 - if no version file found, look for `engine` as below.

 The `engine` label looks for a `package.json` file and reads the `engines` field to determine compatible Node.js.
-Requires an installed version of `node`, and uses `npx semver` to resolve complex ranges.
+Requires an installed version of `jq` or `node`, and uses `npx semver` to resolve complex ranges.

 There is support for the named release streams: